 Drive Belt Condition

-Inspect the drive belt and related electrical connections at every service interval to catch issues that can degrade alternator output.
-You’ll perform drive belt maintenance by scanning for cracks, fraying, glazing, or uneven wear; any of these defects can reduce grip and slip under load, dropping alternator charging.
-Confirm the alternator wiring harness and battery lead are clean, intact, and free of corrosion—bad wiring causes voltage loss even if the belt is good.
-With the engine running, listen for squeal or screech that signals misalignment or tension loss; correct tension or pulley alignment before it accelerates wear.
-If damage or persistent noise appears, schedule drive belt replacement and correct harness faults to restore reliable alternator performance and reclaim control.
+Confirm the alternator wiring harness and battery lead stay clean, intact, and free of corrosion.
+Bad wiring causes voltage loss even when the belt looks good.
+With the engine running, listen for squeal or screech that signals misalignment or tension loss.
+Fix tension or pulley alignment before wear gets worse.
+If damage or persistent noise appears, replace the drive belt and correct any harness faults.
+This restores reliable alternator performance.

 Fuse And Relay Check